 Students in the M.A. degree program may choose to use their elective hours to focus on a substantive area of the discipline.
-The faculty offers five areas of concentration - social inequality, sustainability. urbanization, globalization, and labor studies.
+The faculty areas of concentration include social inequality, sustainability. urbanization, globalization, and labor studies.

-D. Thesis/Internship/Course Work: Students may choose to complete a thesis (six hours), an internship (six hours) or six additional hours of course work with adviser approval, organized and presented in a fashion consistent with College of Graduate Studies guidelines, the master's thesis is an original piece of research developed in collaboration with a full-time member of the departmental faculty who serves as thesis committee chair.
+D. Thesis/Internship/Course Work (6 hours): Students may choose to complete a thesis, an internship or two additional courses with adviser approval, organized and presented in a fashion consistent with College of Graduate Studies guidelines, the master's thesis is an original piece of research developed in collaboration with a full-time member of the departmental faculty who serves as thesis committee chair.
 Two additional full- time faculty members (at least one of whom is a member of the departmental faculty) must also serve as advisers to the student and are members of the thesis committee.
 Students should enroll in SOC 6960 for thesis credit; these hours will be graded on a S/U basis.

 Students selecting the internship must develop this option in concert with two members of the full-time faculty, one of whom will serve as chair.
 A third member of the committee will come from the field in which the internship is located.
-Examples of internship settings include community organizations, health facilities, criminal justice facilities and government offices.
+Examples of internship settings include community organizations, health facilities, criminal justice facilities, and government offices.
 Internships must place students in a position to make sociological observations about the setting.
 These observations will be the basis for an internship report to be filed with the graduate adviser, after approval by the internship committee.
 Students should enroll in SOC 6940 to receive credit for the internship; these hours will be graded on a S/U basis.